MoPac Express Lane

 The Traffic Incident & Management (TIM) Center is the heart of the Mobility Authority's intelligent transportation system.
 The TIM Center affords us the ability to monitor our facilities as well as coordinate resources for incident management and maintenance, enabling efficient responses to accidents and other interruptions to traffic flow.

-In the final configuration, 17 high-definition cameras will line the MoPac corridor with vehicle detectors set about ½ mile apart.
-These devices will monitor every stretch of MoPac Expressway between Cesar Chavez and Parmer Lane with technicians monitoring live video feeds out of the TIM Center.
-Operators and an algorithm will monitor traffic levels in the Express Lane so that the variable-priced toll rates can be adjusted as needed to maximize the number of vehicles that can be carried in the Express Lanes at target speed of 45 mph for a reliable, free-flowing trip.
+In the final configuration, 17 high-definition cameras line the MoPac corridor with vehicle detectors set about ½ mile apart.
+These devices monitor every stretch of MoPac Expressway between Cesar Chavez and Parmer Lane with technicians monitoring live video feeds out of the TIM Center.
+Operators and an algorithm monitor traffic levels in the Express Lane so that the variable-priced toll rates can be adjusted as needed to maximize the number of vehicles that can be carried in the Express Lanes at target speed of 45 mph for a reliable, free-flowing trip.

 Electronic Message Boards Display Toll Price

-The toll rate will be posted on electronic message boards as drivers approach the Express Lane entrance.
+The toll rate is posted on electronic message boards as drivers approach the Express Lane entrance.
 Drivers will pay what they see on the sign before entering the Express Lane, even if the price increases after they enter.

 72 Hour Delay:

-To ensure accurate charges, the payment processing for MoPac toll transactions will be delayed so that the trips can be billed accurately.
-Any necessary price adjustments will be made during this 72-hour delay period to ensure that drivers are not overcharged when they receive their bill.
-In addition, cameras will capture photos of the Express Lane pricing signs with time and date stamps at every transaction.
+To ensure accurate charges, the payment processing for MoPac toll transactions are delayed so that the trips can be billed accurately.
+Any necessary price adjustments are made during this 72-hour delay period to ensure that drivers are not overcharged when they receive their bill.
+In addition, cameras capture photos of the Express Lane pricing signs with time and date stamps at every transaction.